Arturia-Pendragon-Iris/UHRCT_SR/README.md

 ## Cite
 If you use the dataset or refer to our paper, please use the citation as follows:

-@inproceedings{chu2023topology,
-  title={Topology-Preserving Computed Tomography Super-Resolution Based on Dual-Stream Diffusion Model}, author={Chu, Yuetan and Zhou, Longxi and Luo, Gongning and Qiu, Zhaowen and Gao, Xin}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={260--270}, year={2023}, organization={Springer}
+Chu Y, Zhou L, Luo G, et al. Topology-Preserving Computed Tomography Super-Resolution Based on Dual-Stream Diffusion Model[C]//International Conference on Medical Image Computing and Computer-Assisted Intervention.
+Cham: Springer Nature Switzerland, 2023: 260-270.
-}